- February 22, 2017

 Faster load times will improve your website’s ranking, as well as help you gain more organic traffic.
 Here are a few ways to speed up your website’s load time.

-- Reduce the size of your images: If you have WordPress website, download Smush It.
+- Reduce the size of your images: If you have a WordPress website, download Smush It.
 It’s a plugin that will allow you to decrease the size of all the images on your website.

 - Content Distribution Network: A CDN allows your website to be loaded from various servers across the world based on the user’s geographical location.
 Learn more here.